Joealb75/NSS-Bought-Sold/README.md

 #### Known Bug - My Profile
 ```
+- [X] This has been resolved in the latest version of the application by using Tanstack Query for state management
 To replicate the error do the following:

 1. Go to the home screen then click the hamburger menu